Lab 8: Geospatial visualizations

 Some of you may have wondered why we needed to use {#key} at all.
 We could have gotten the exact same result by adding mapViewChanged as a dummy parameter in getCoords(), i.e. pass it as an argument to the function even though the function does not use it in any way.
 We just use {#key} because it makes our intent more clear, while the dummy parameter approach is more of a hack and could make it look like our code has a bug, rather than this being intentional.
 It also means it could break in the future if Svelte becomes smarter about detecting dependencies.

 We are currently drawing all the stations in the Bluebikes network, even though we can only actually see a few.
-You can explore tweaking the code to only draw stations that are currently visible on the map which should make it much faster.
+You can explore tweaking the code to only draw stations that are currently visible on the map which should make it faster.

-Step 4: Visualizing bike traffic
+Step 4: Visualizing station demand

-A copy of the Bluebikes traffic data from March 2024 is at https://vis-society.github.io/labs/8/data/bluebikes-traffic-2024-03.csv.
+A copy of the Bluebikes traffic data from March 2024 is available at https://vis-society.github.io/labs/8/data/bluebikes-traffic-2024-03.csv.
 This is quite a large file (21 MB) containing more than 260,000 entries with the following fields:

 • ride_id: A unique id of the ride